Home icon Free Home Survey

 Greene King

 Pub retailer and brewer Greene King became a member of the Business Disability Forum early last year.
-They have made commitments in several areas to diversify their workforce, and to employ talent from all kinds of backgrounds, including those with disabilities.
+They have made commitments in several areas to diversify their workforce and to become a better disability-friendly employer.
+This involves employing talent from all kinds of backgrounds, including those with a range of disabilities.

 Partnering with a specialist, independent college, Greene King have also launched a campaign to support young people with learning difficulties and disabilities into employment.
 The supported internships aim to help develop life and employment skills for young people who want to continue in the hospitality industry.